rogerbarton/UnityBuildPipeline/README.md

 ## Known Issues

-- Currently Odin will sometimes generate errors relating to drawing the UI.
-These have no effect and can be ignored while a solution is being found. `InvalidOperationException: Stack empty.` and related
+- Currently Odin will sometimes generate errors relating to drawing the UI after a build.
+These have no effect and can be ignored while a solution is being found. `InvalidOperationException: Stack empty.` and `Pop call mismatch`
 - 'Try Add Current Build Settings' will fail if the project has never been built before (a build path has to be set)

 *Note: The Odin Inspector asset is required*